dsinkerii/messedup-settings/README.md

   ❓ if you have any issues, open an issue here if you have a github account, or dm me at `@dsinkerii` on discord (but make sure you ping me on discord or smth if you cant use both methods)

-  ‼️ pehkui mod is now required!! download it at: https://www.curseforge.com/minecraft/mc-mods/pehkui/files/4821741
+  ❗ pehkui mod is now required!! download it at: https://www.curseforge.com/minecraft/mc-mods/pehkui/files/4821741

+  ❗ also, the mod is now a 1.20.1 fabric mod

 # ‼️ READ BEFORE INSTALLING ‼️